hashicorp/terraform-provider-vsphere/website/docs/r/storage_drs_vm_config.html.markdown

 [tf-vsphere-datastore-cluster-sdrs-levels]: /docs/providers/vsphere/r/datastore_cluster.html#storage-drs-automation-options

 * `sdrs_intra_vm_affinity` - (Optional) Overrides the intra-VM affinity setting
   for this virtual machine.
-When true, all disks for this virtual machine will be kept on the same datastore.
+When `true`, all disks for this virtual machine will be kept on the same datastore.
 When not specified, the datastore cluster's settings are used.